Eco Store | Sling & Cloth Nappy Library | Parent Hub

 What are the differences between newborn nappy brands?

-Just like birth to potty nappies, newborns come in a many forms also.
+Just like birth to potty nappies, newborn nappies come in a many forms also.
 If you haven’t seen our blog explaining the types of cloth nappies, you may like to read it here.
 But simply put, they vary in size, style and how they are made up.
 For example, the image below are some of the nappies in our kits.

 From left to right: